 - If your patient has been transfused, a fresh sample for further crossmatching will be required after 72 hours.
 You should allow as much time as possible to complete grouping, both antibody screening and cross-matching, in case atypical antibodies are found.

-- If your patient has atypical antibodies, compatible blood must be crossmatched.
-This can mean a delay as further complex investigations are required to identify and source appropriate units for cross-matching if we don't hold them in our stock.
+- If your patient has atypical antibodies, antigen negative blood must be crossmatched serologically.
+This can mean a delay as further complex investigations may be required to identify and source appropriate units for cross-matching if they are not available within routine stock.

 - We operate a maximum surgical blood ordering schedule (MSBOS).
 Normally we will crossmatch according to the MSBOS unless the clinician's request gives clear reasons for doing otherwise.